Methylsulfonylmethane – or as it’s more widely known amongst the health community, MSM – is an organosulfur compound.

 “The effect of MSM on hair growth promotion of MAP was dose-proportional to the concentration of MSM due to the enhanced intradermal retention of MAP in the presence of MSM.
 Therefore, topical application of MAP together with MSM appears to be useful for the treatment of alopecia.”

-This is just a small sampling of what MSM is, or may be, capable of.
+This is just a small sampling of what MSM is, or maybe, capable of.
 Hopefully, science will continue to expand its knowledge on this under-rated nutrient so that we can better understand its biological role and potential primary or complementary function in treating a broad spectrum of conditions.

 As always, please consult your physician if you are considering adding supplements to your routine.
-For additional links to research regarding MSM and the above listed attributes, please feel free to email us directly.